solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/index.md

     - [ ] Requires you to use **your own laptop** - keep it charged for the session duration
     - [ ] You have 75 minutes for the entire session - assume 60 mins for the lab alone

     !!! question "Are you currently in a Microsoft AI Tour session?
-[Go directly to Provision & Setup!](./02-Setup/1-Provision-And-Setup/02-Skillable.md)"

-=== "Microsoft Ignite"

-    - [ ] Requires you to use **your own GitHub account** - you can [get one for free](https://github.com/signup)
-    - [X] Uses the **built-in Azure subscription** from Skillable - you get auth credentials
-    - [X] Uses the **pre-provisioned infrastructure** from Skillable - you save setup time
-    - [X] Uses the **in-venue workstations** setup for event - just find an open seat to use
-    - [ ] You have 75 minutes for the entire session - assume 60 mins for the lab alone

-    !!! question "Are you currently in a Microsoft Ignite session?
-[Go directly to Provision & Setup!](./02-Setup/1-Provision-And-Setup/02-Skillable.md)"
+[Go directly to Provision & Setup!](./02-Setup/1-Provision-And-Setup/02-Instructor-Led.md)"
 -->